The Legend of Zelda: Majora's Mask 3D

 The Legend of Zelda: Majora's Mask 3D is a 2015 action-adventure game developed by Grezzo and published by Nintendo for the Nintendo 3DS handheld game console.
-The game is an enhanced remaster of The Legend of Zelda: Majora's Mask, which was originally released for the Nintendo 64 home console in 2000.
-The game was released worldwide in February 2015, coinciding with the North American and European releases of the New Nintendo 3DS, to mostly positive reviews, with particular praise for its fast-paced gameplay, enhanced graphics, and quality of life changes.
+The game is a remake of The Legend of Zelda: Majora's Mask, which was originally released for the Nintendo 64 home console in 2000.
+The game was released worldwide in February 2015, coinciding with the North American and European releases of the New Nintendo 3DS, to positive reviews, with particular praise for its fast-paced gameplay, enhanced graphics, and quality of life changes.

 Gameplay

 Like the original Nintendo 64 version, the game follows Link, who is given only three days to save the land of Termina from being obliterated by the moon, using various abilities obtained by wearing different masks and the Ocarina of Time to reset the three-day cycle.
 Much like its predecessor, The Legend of Zelda: Ocarina of Time 3D, Majora's Mask 3D is an enhanced remake of the original Majora's Mask, now featuring enhanced stereoscopic 3D graphics, revamped environmental textures, an increase in the frame rate to 30 frames-per-second, a new touchscreen-based user interface, and gyroscopic aiming.
 If played on a New Nintendo 3DS system or with the Circle Pad Pro accessory, the second analog stick can be used for complete 360-degree camera control.

 Unlike its predecessor, there were many large and small-scale changes made in the transition to the Nintendo 3DS.
 Among the major changes and enhancements was the Song of Double Time, which now allows the player to skip ahead to any hour of the given day as opposed to only six-hour intervals.
 The Bombers' Notebook was made far more comprehensive, now keeping track of virtually every character involved in any kind of quest as opposed to the more vague hints in the original.
 The controls for each of Link's three major mask transformations, Deku, Goron, and Zora, have all been changed to some degree in the remake.
 For instance, Deku Link now needs a running start before he can hop across bodies of water, Goron Link's animations for attacking and uncurling from a ball have been sped up, and Zora Link now costs magic to swim and swims slower, but is easier to control.
-The save system has also been completely revamped; before, the game can only be saved by creating a temporary suspend point or creating a permanent save by restarting the three-day cycle.
-Now the player can permanently save by checking in at any of the Owl Statues or Save Statues that inhabit the game world, replacing both saving methods from the original.
+The save system has also been completely revamped; before, the game could only be saved by creating a temporary suspend point or creating a permanent save by restarting the three-day cycle.
+Now, the player can permanently save by checking in at any of the Owl Statues or Save Statues that inhabit the game world; this replaces both saving methods from the original.
 The Sheikah Stone hint system from Ocarina of Time 3D returns as well, offering hint videos for players who get stuck at a certain point.
 Finally, a brand new fishing minigame was added that was not in the original.